zemm/katiska/content/00-irrationale-and-blah-blah-blah.md

 ### Parts ordered

 At the time of writing, I've ordered an initial bunch of stuff that I have carefully (not) calculated to be needed.
-Such items
+Such items include:
-include:

 * **6x** [Raspberry Pi 2 Model B](https://www.raspberrypi.org/products/raspberry-pi-2-model-b/)
   * The more the merrier, when the intention is to play with failovers, balancing and HA-stuff
-  * Non-masterless setups take 1 to 3 nodes just to control the cluster, which leaves just the bare minimum of 3 slaves
+  * Non-masterless setups take 1 to 3 nodes just for the masters, which leaves the bare minimum of 3 slaves
-  * Six was the most I really dared without a real need as a justification
+  * Six was the most I really dared without a better justification
-  * For the initial plan I had just an 8-port switch
+  * 8-port switch limits
   * Will keep the possible future expansion in mind when building

 * **6x** [Samsung MicroSDHC 16GB PRO](http://www.samsung.com/us/computer/memory-storage-accessories/MB-MG16DA/AM)

 * [Corsair CX Series™ Modular CX430M ATX Power Supply](http://www.corsair.com/en/cx-series-cx430m-modular-atx-power-supply-430-watt-80-plus-bronze-certified-modular-psu)
-  * Modularity was desired, planning to build my own cables straight from the source without adapters
+  * Modularity was desired
+  * Planning on building custom cables without destroying the stock ones

 * **15x** 50cm Cat5e (red, orange, purple) cables
   * Couldn't find a full rainbow suite of cables at a reasonable price :(, so I opted for a somewhat coherent color pattern (at least tried)